OneKey-Network/addressability-framework/mvp-spec/ad-server-implementation.md

 ### Step 4: Send Transmission Requests with Inventory

-Once the Seeds are generated (one per Addressable Content), the Ad Server shares the Prebid SSO Data via Transmissions with placement data to Contracting Parties.
+Once the Seeds are generated (one per Addressable Content), the Ad Server shares the PAF Data via Transmissions with placement data to Contracting Parties.
 In the case of an existing custom communication (a.k.a not OpenRTB), Transmission Requests must be included in the existing communication and bound structurally or by references to the data of the